Shot817/DevOps_online_Kharkiv_2021Q2/task2.1/readme.md

 Second task of homework was download and install vagrant which i intalled using chocolatey addition with command choco install vagrant in powershell on my pc,then i ran vargant and made connection to VM using putty.
-Few screenshots of work are in the same folder as this readme